Ángel Mejías

-Ángel Jesús Mejías Rodríguez (born 1 March 1959) is a Spanish retired footballer who played as a goalkeeper.
+Ángel Jesús Mejías Rodríguez (born 1 March 1959) is a Spanish former professional footballer who played as a goalkeeper.

 Playing career

-Born in Tembleque, Province of Toledo, Mejías joined Atlético Madrid from hometown club CD Toledo, spending his first two seasons as a senior with the reserves, the second in Segunda División.
+Born in Tembleque, Province of Toledo, Mejías joined Atlético Madrid from his hometown club CD Toledo, spending his first two seasons as a senior with the reserves, the second in the Segunda División.
 He made his official debut for the first team on 21 February 1982 in a 0–1 home loss to FC Barcelona, and began being regularly played from his second season in La Liga onwards.

 After the emergence of Abel Resino at the Colchoneros, Mejías became the backup, appearing in only 15 league matches over seven seasons.
-Due to injury to his teammate, he was in goal for the 1991 final of the Copa del Rey, won 1–0 against RCD Mallorca in extra time, conquering his second winner's medal in the competition.
+Due to injury to his teammate, he was in goal for the 1991 final of the Copa del Rey, won 1–0 against RCD Mallorca in extra time, claiming his second winner's medal in the competition.
 He left the club in June 1993 at the age of 34, still playing five more years (including four with CF Rayo Majadahonda) in the lower leagues until his retirement.

 Coaching career

 Subsequently, Mejías returned to Atlético, working as goalkeeper coach.
-After leaving he joined, in the same capacity, neighbours Rayo Vallecano.
+After leaving, he worked in the same capacity with Beşiktaş JK, Rayo Vallecano and Málaga CF.